Program Overview

 The 27-month curriculum is a 108 credit Master of Science degree in PA Medicine (15 months pre-clinical, 12 months clinical).
 There are the seven ARC-required core rotations, and four elective rotations in medical/surgical areas.
 Ideal applicants for PA Medicine will be highly skilled communicators, demonstrate leadership capacity and grit, and have a commitment to service in the community.
 Applicants will be screened to ensure academic preparedness for the rigor of a medical school training program.
 The holistic admissions methods of the College of Osteopathic Medicine will look to attract diverse student population to address the healthcare needs in the State of Michigan.

-The program matriculated 32 students in the inaugural class, progressing to 36 students in the second year and plan for a maximum of 38 students in subsequent years.
+The program matriculated 32 students in the inaugural class, progressing to 36 students in the second year and a maximum of 38 students in subsequent years as approved by ARC-PA.
 This will allow the college to ensure proper clinical education for the PA Medicine students while providing sufficient numbers to allow true IPE integration into the osteopathic medical school culture.